 Yes, onlookers are still called patrons at the Masters and mobile devices are still banned during the tournament.
-But for all its tradition and beauty, the Masters is part of the big business of golf in Georgia.
-The state takes in roughly $5 billion from all amateur and pro activities.
+But for all its tradition and beauty, the Masters is big business today, from the $7.5 million in prize money for the players (the same amount offered in one of golf’s other great tournaments, the U.S. Open), to the $5 billion that the tournament pumps into the Georgia economy every year.
 It makes sense, then, that the iconic blazer and those devilish putting surfaces are, in fact, green.

 The tournament is a unique brand among blue-chip sporting events.
 Where other spectacles ensure that each moment is leveraged and monetized, the Masters has successfully taken the opposite approach.
 Nary a logo is to be seen on that famous scoreboard, and the Masters works with just a handful of big-ticket sponsors – IBM, AT&T and ExxonMobil are part of this year's event.
 Since Augusta National is a private golf club that takes its privacy very seriously, the dollar figures attached to those sponsorships – or partnerships, as IBM’s director of sports marketing Rick Singer prefers to call them – are a closely guarded secret.

 Whatever they’re paying, the sponsors exert their marketing muscle by receiving advertising exclusivity and by funding the limited commercial interruptions that are a Masters hallmark.
 In the final eight hours of the 2009 Masters, for instance, only 36 minutes of commercials were aired.
-The PGA’s elite players do nicely at the Masters – 2010 champion Phil Mickelson won $1.35 million, while the total payout this year is $7.5 million – but their role as human billboards helps other advertisers get a little attention.
+The PGA’s elite players do nicely at the Masters – 2010 champion Phil Mickelson won $1.35 million – but their role as human billboards helps other advertisers get a little attention.
 There’s a reason, after all, that Tiger Woods wears the Nike swoosh, and sports business analyst Rick Horrow estimated that K.J.
 Choi, Tiger’s playing partner in last year’s Masters, provided about $15 million in TV advertising time to his five sponsors.